ADA-GWU/understanding-the-systems-with-complex-connections-nargizh7/README.md

 3. Enter the "src" directory where the code files are located: cd src

 Compilation:
-Open 4 terminal instances and compile Client.java and Server.java files in each terminal window using: javac Client.java javac Server.java
+Open 4 terminal instances and compile Client.java and Server.java files in each terminal window using these 2 commands: javac Client.java javac Server.java